 Pay equity.
 Gender equality.
 Human rights.
 These issues are relevant in today’s workplace and in our everyday lives.
 Understanding the role gender and sexuality play in local and global society can benefit professionals in fields as disparate as law, medicine, and the creative arts.

-This eighteen-credit, interdisciplinary undergraduate certificate is housed in the College of General Studies and offered in collaboration with the University of Pittsburgh's Gender, Sexuality, and Women’s Studies program.
-This program offers a diverse course selection from a range of academic departments; from history and anthropology, to literature and religion.
+This 18-credit, interdisciplinary undergraduate certificate is housed in the College of General Studies and offered in collaboration with the University of Pittsburgh's Gender, Sexuality, and Women’s Studies program.
+Our program offers a diverse course selection from a range of academic departments; from history and anthropology, to literature and religion.
 The historical context gained -- as well as the exploration of contemporary diversity issues and social structures -- is valuable to virtually any career path in today’s ever-changing world.

 - Transfer courses will be accepted on a case-by-case basis up to a maximum of two courses.

 - A cumulative grade point average of 2.0 or higher is required in courses being applied to the certificate.

 - A minimum of 12 credits must be earned at the University of Pittsburgh.